szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use the Responses API in Experts mode (master)``: Routes the OpenAI master model in Experts mode through the Responses API instead of Chat Completions.
 It affects only the master/orchestrating request path.
 Default: False.

 * ``Use the Responses API in Experts mode (slaves)``: Routes OpenAI expert/slave instances through the Responses API instead of Chat Completions.
 It does not change the API used by the master unless the separate master option is also enabled.
 Default: False.

+Legacy
+^^^^^^

+* ``Display full agent output in chat view``: Controls whether the complete output from legacy agent modes is rendered in the chat view.
+This setting is kept for older agent implementations and does not control the Agents v2 tool-chain display.
+Default: True.

+* ``Display a tray notification when the goal is achieved.``: Shows a system tray notification when a legacy agent finishes or achieves its goal.
+This setting does not control Agents v2 workflow status or tool-chain rendering.
+Default: False.

 Accessibility
 ~~~~~~~~~~~~~